SjorsScholten/S622VJ-Portfolio/docs/portfolio/outcome_5.md

 ### 5.2 Local environment

 Made it easier to run the local environment to a bat script.
 With executing a single script the developer can set up his local environment in docker.

+### 5.3 SDLC activities

+Described for every SDLC phase what a programmer can do to improve development.

+### 5. GitHub actions CI/CD

+Configured a CI/CD pipeline for my application using GitHub actions.
+On push the services are build and tested.
+A SonarCloud build is also made to check for bugs, code smells, and vulnerabilities